 Prospective Audio students are encouraged to sit in on audio classes.
 Please contact the Department of Recording Arts to make arrangements.
 It may be necessary to arrive on campus a few days early to observe an audio class.

-Completed applications (with supplementary materials) received by the December 1, 2012 deadline will receive priority treatment throughout the admissions process.
-Applications received after the deadline may not receive the audition/interview date of their choice and may be at a disadvantage for School of Music scholarship consideration.
-In addition, each request to reschedule any portion of your interview schedule will result in a rescheduling fee.
+Completed applications (with supplementary materials) received by the December 1 deadline will receive priority treatment throughout the admissions process.
+Applications completed after the deadline may not receive the audition/interview date of their choice and may be at a disadvantage for School of Music scholarship consideration.

 Ad-Hoc Interviews and Telephone Interviews

 If you are unable to attend one of the official audition dates sponsored by Music Admissions and Financial Aid, it may be possible to arrange an ad hoc interview.
-Students are strongly discouraged from arranging ad hoc interviews until after the final March audition weekend.
-Ad hoc interviews are arranged by the chair of the Department of Recording Arts.
-Contact the Department of Recording Arts to arrange an ad hoc interview.
-Once the Department of Recording Arts has granted the ad hoc interview, submit the audition application and indicate the date of the ad hoc interview and the name of the person who granted the interview.
+Contact the Department of Recording Arts directly to make arrangements.
 Please note that the Department of Recording Arts is neither required nor obligated to grant ad hoc interviews.

-In some cases a telephone interview may be acceptable; however, it is the preference of the Department of Recording Arts that students come to the School of Music for on-campus interviews.
-This will give students a chance to view our facilities and meet faculty and audio students.
+In some cases a telephone or Skype interview may be acceptable; however, it is the preference of the Department of Recording Arts that students come to the School of Music for an on-campus interview.
+This will give students a chance to view our facilities and meet faculty and students.

-Admission decisions will be made following the final audition weekend in March, In general students will be notified by April 1 at the latest.
-An official letter will be sent by mail.
-Please be sure to keep your mailing address current with all admission offices.
+Admission decisions will be made following the final audition weekend in March.
+Notifications will be mailed in mid-March, this allows us to see the entire applicant pool and consider all applicants equally, regardless of when they interviewed.
+An official letter will be sent by mail, please be sure to keep your mailing address current with all admission offices.

 Financial Aid and Scholarships

-Need-based aid is offered to qualified applicants and their families from the Indiana University Office of Student Financial Assistance (OSFA).
+Need-based aid is offered to qualified applicants.
 Although not required, we encourage you to apply for federal financial aid.
 To do so you must complete the Free Application for Federal Student Aid (FAFSA).
-We recommend that you submit the FAFSA by March 1, 2013.
+We recommend that you submit the FAFSA by March 1, 2016.
 The FAFSA form is available from most high school guidance offices or online at www.fafsa.ed.gov.
 Please note that international students are not eligible to submit the FAFSA.

-For additional financial aid and scholarship information you should look into the Honors college. http://www.indiana.edu/~iubhonor/.
-Students from Indiana who are high academic achievers may apply for the Wells Scholar program: http://www.indiana.edu/%7ewsp/. and the Hudson and Holland Scholars program for minority applicants: http://www.indiana.edu/~hhsp/.
+Additional financial aid and scholarship information is available from the Office of Scholarships.
+We encourage qualified applicants to apply to the Hutton Honors College.
+Students from Indiana who are high academic achievers may apply for the Wells Scholar program, and minority applicants should apply to the Hudson and Holland Scholars program.